tedklin/dynamical/docs/design.md

 2. Modularity
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.
         - e.g. each block type in a typical control system diagram should be its own class.
+    - Levels of functionality based on external dependencies and other overhead.
+        - Each level of functionality should work on its own and not be too entangled with higher levels of functionality, especially ones that introduce external dependencies.
-    - Prefer to define generic functions that act on a given object instead of member functions contained within each object.
+        - Prefer to define non-core functionality as generic functions that act on a given object instead of member functions contained within each object.
-        - don't really know if this increases performance in any way but it keeps class definitions more readable.
 3. Efficiency
     - Optimizations like enabling move operations where it makes sense.
+        - Keep in mind optimizations the compiler itself can make too, like copy elision / RVO.
     - Learn how to use tools like sanitizers and profilers.
 4. Application-focused
     - Keep in mind the applications a library like this could be used for, and design around that.

+## Levels of functionality

+1. Real-time discrete and "continuous" (with onboard discretization) linear control systems
+2. Linear systems analysis
+4. Real-time nonlinear control systems (onboard linearization)
+4. Onboard calculations for optimal control (LQR, etc.)

 ## High-level TODOs
+- TEMPLATES.
+ARE.
+EVERYWHERE.
+    - TODO: how to make this cleaner???????
 - The current implementation of most of the functions returns by value.
 This could be an expensive copy operation if the data structure is large.
     - An alternative is returning by reference, but undefined behavior would result if object to be returned is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their object first, then pass it by reference as an argument to the function.
     - Another alternative is returning a smart pointer (like a unique_ptr factory), but this would also require the user to do more work (and have an understanding of smart pointers).